GovAlta/adsp-monorepo/docs/tutorials/form-service/custom-error-messages.md

 ```

-This will display `default error message for first Name` for the pattern, minLength, maxLength keyword instead of using the standard Ajv error messsages for each keyword.
+This will display `default error message for first Name` for the pattern, minLength, maxLength keyword instead of using the standard Ajv error messsages for each constraints.

 Furthermore, customizing error messages doesnt limit keywords to `pattern`, `maxLength`, `minLength`.
-Any standard JSON schema keywords that can be used in a input field such as `type`, `format` for dates can have its own custom error messages.
+Any standard JSON schema keyword that can be used to constraint an input field, such as type or format can have its own custom error messages.

 The exception to this is the **required field validation** for a input field is not customizable.
 The current error message will be shown as `{fieldName} is required` when a input field is required for data entry.